aws-samples/cfn101-workshop/content/basics/templates/resources/index.md

 ### Challenge

-In this exercise, use the AWS CLI to query the AWS Systems Manager Parameter Store the get the latest Amazon Linux AMI ID.
+In this exercise, use the AWS CLI to query the AWS Systems Manager Parameter Store to get the latest Amazon Linux AMI ID.

 ::alert[To complete this challenge, you have to have [AWS CLI](../../../prerequisites/awscli) configured.]{type="info"}